lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

-This value is ignored by the local server (started with `lume --serve`), that
+This value is ignored by the local server (started with `lume --serve`), which
-always use `http://localhost:3000` (or the defined port if you change it).
+always uses `http://localhost:3000` (or the defined port if you change it).

-You can override the value from the CLI with `--location`, useful if you want to
+You can override the value from the CLI with
-build and deploy the site to different locations.
-For example:
+`--`location`, which is useful if you want to build and deploy the site to different locations.
+For example:`deno
-`deno task lume --location=https://my-site.com/blog/` { .tip }
+task lume --location=https://my-site.com/blog/` { .tip }

 ### prettyUrls

-By default it's enabled and generate pretty URLs, for example `/about-us/`
+By default it's enabled and generates pretty URLs, for example `/about-us/`
 instead of `/about-us.html`.
 Set `false` to disable it.

 ```ts